google/zetasql/docs/pipe-syntax.md

 **Description**

-Replaces the value of a column in the current table, similar to [`SELECT * REPLACE (expression AS column)`][select-replace] in standard syntax.
+Replaces the value of a column in the input table, similar to [`SELECT * REPLACE (expression AS column)`][select-replace] in standard syntax.
 Each referenced column must exist exactly once in the input table.